Our pan seared shrimp recipe is one of the best ways to make a delicious meal full of shrimp and vegetables, very quickly.

 Pan Searing — A Classic but Powerful Technique

 Today we’d like to make a shout out to a classic cooking method we’ve lived with for thousands of years, pan searing.
 It may look like just another way to heat up food on a cooking surface, but its true beauty lies in the texture it creates: a brown crust coating a juicy interior.
-The technique requires your full attention, but it is cake once you’ve learnt the basics and doesn’t take much time.
+The technique requires your full attention, but it is cake once you’ve learned the basics and it doesn’t take much time.

 What Makes Our Pan Seared Shrimp Healthy?

 Today’s meal features shrimp, a healthy protein with omega 3 fatty acids that positively benefit the body.
-Within shrimp there are micronutrients such as selenium, choline, some B vitamins, zinc, vitamin E, and many more.
+Within shrimp there are loads of micronutrients such as selenium, choline, some B vitamins, zinc, vitamin E, and many more.

 Ingredients for Our Pan Seared Shrimp